Valentina A. Assenova

 Overview

 At Wharton, she has developed and taught courses and seminars at the undergraduate, M.B.A., and Ph.D. levels, and has published award-winning research on issues related to early-stage startup formation, funding, and growth in leading disciplinary and interdisciplinary journals.
 Beyond Wharton, she has collaborated with organizations working to support founders and their enterprises including FINCA International, the U.S. International Development Finance Corporation, and Google for Startups on projects and initiatives that advance the quality and impact of entrepreneurship around the world.
-Her research has been covered by various outlets, including the U.S. National Science Foundation, The New York Times, Fast Company, Marginal Revolution, Wharton Business Daily, and The Brookings Institution.
+Her research has been covered by various outlets, including the U.S. National Science Foundation, U.S. Securities and Exchange Commission, The New York Times, Fast Company, Marginal Revolution, Wharton Business Daily, and The Brookings Institution.

 Her scholarly pursuits center on three core themes: (1) the role of accelerators and incubators as tools for entrepreneurial learning and new enterprise development, (2) mechanisms to support economic development and inclusion through entrepreneurship in emerging economies, and (3) the role of formal and informal institutions in explaining variation in entrepreneurship across countries and regions.
 By merging theory with praxis, her interdisciplinary approach provides a comprehensive view of the challenges and opportunities encountered by early-stage startups and micro, small, and medium enterprises (MSMEs) in varied institutional contexts.